One of the biggest steals in Broncos' draft history, Karl Mecklenburg went from 12th-round pick to Ring of Honor

 Looking back at the 1983 draft, Mecklenburg said one reason he dropped is teams were inaccurately informed that he was 6-foot-2 rather than 6-4.
 He didn’t find out about the error until after the event.

-Mecklenburg, not helped by playing on a 3-8 Minnesota team, also wasn’t invited to the combine, was clocked at an unimpressive 4.9 seconds in the 40-yard dash and was undersized for a defensive lineman at 240 pounds.
-Still, he had put up impressive college stats and had said he had been told by Atlanta Falcons officials that they would select him in one of the middle rounds.
+Mecklenburg, not helped by playing on a 3-8 Minnesota team, also wasn’t invited to the combine.
+He was clocked at an unimpressive 4.9 seconds in the 40-yard dash and was undersized for a defensive lineman at 240 pounds.
+Still, he had put up impressive college stats and had been told by Atlanta Falcons officials they would select him in one of the middle rounds.

 “I slipped back to Denver,’’ he said.
 “Thank goodness.
 It was the perfect place for me.”